Scroll Top

 Join us for an afternoon of music.

-Beth David Patrons attend for FREE (no need to RSVP) and are welcome join us beforehand for wine.
+Beth David Patrons attend for FREE (no need to RSVP) and are welcome join us beforehand for wine at 2pm.

 Founded in 2013, Ensemble SF is a malleable collective of musicians dedicated to inspiring a more inclusive world through art.
 Beyond the traditional concert hall setting, Ensemble SF is also dedicated to bringing world class music to groups throughout the Bay Area including schools, juvenile detention centers, community centers, hospitals and nursing homes.
 Featured performers are: